 This is a best prospect overview of industry sectors for this country.

 Although a country of 57 million people, relatively few South Africans have the financial resources to travel abroad.
-Nonetheless the number of visitors from South Africa travelling to the U.S. increased by 9.6% from FY 2017 to FY 2018 and a further 3% from FY 2018 to FY 2019.
+Nonetheless the number of visitors from South Africa travelling to the U.S. increased by 9.6 percent from FY 2017 to FY 2018 and a further 3 percent from FY 2018 to FY 2019.
 The COVID-19 pandemic stopped this momentum, shutting down most international travel for parts of 2020, including all direct flights between the United States and South Africa from March 2020 through May 2021.
 The pandemic effect was compounded by U.S. entry restrictions on most South African travelers, as well as by a global decline in non-immigrant visa issuances.
 It is widely expected that the industry will continue to grow from 2022 onwards, with most forecasts predicting that by 2024, the industry should have made up for the losses incurred pre COVID –19.

-Prior to the COVID-19 pandemic, the United States was a popular destination for South African travellers, the most popular type of travel being packaged trips.
-The duration of stays ranges from 10 days to four weeks, often with at least 2-3 nights in the metropolitan districts of New York, Los Angeles, Miami, Orlando and Las Vegas.
-The inclusion of attractions to major destinations, such as theme parks and tours is preferred, especially amongst first time visitors, while the use of online booking sites such as Viator, is growing in popularity amongst second-time visitors.
-Also high on the agenda for South African tourists in the U.S. is shopping and family oriented activities.
+Prior to the COVID-19 pandemic, the United States was a popular destination for South African travelers, the most popular type of travel being packaged trips.
+The duration of stays ranged from 10 days to four weeks, often with at least 2-3 nights in the metropolitan districts of New York, Los Angeles, Miami, Orlando, and Las Vegas.
+Travelers preferred the inclusion of attractions to major destinations, such as theme parks and tours, especially first-time visitors, while the use of online booking sites is growing in popularity amongst repeat visitors.

 South African Department of Tourism